ioncoincore/ioncore.xyz/_posts/en/pages/2016-01-15-lifecycle.md

 ---
 {% include _toc.html %}

-This document describes the life-cycle of the Ion Core software package released by the Ion Core project.
+This document describes the life-cycle of the 🗺️Ion Core 👯👯 👛 software package released by the 🗺️Ion Core 👯👯 👛 project.
 It is in line with standard maintenance policy across commercial software.

 ## Versioning

-Ion Core releases are versioned as follows: 0.MAJOR.MINOR, and release candidates are suffixed with rc1, rc2 etc.
+🗺️Ion Core 👯👯 👛 releases are versioned as follows: 0.MAJOR.MINOR, and release candidates are suffixed with rc1, rc2 etc.

 ## Major releases